-- Most seamounts visited have VME indicators (mainly corals), but there is diversity amongst the seamounts. - At Schmitt-Ott there was a pronounced dominance of gorgonians.
-In all others diversity was greater, and more scleractinians occurred. - In many cases scleractinians are mainly dead and probably ancient (entirely in Ewing). - Notably, in Valdivia and Ewing, scleractinians (dead or alive) seem to be restricted to slopes of knolls. - On the Valdivia Bank, and also the shallowest summits of Valdivia West, Middle and North, the summit substrate appear to be bare rock.
+• Most seamounts visited had VME indicators (mainly corals), but the identity, distribution and density of the indicators differed between locations.

+- At Schmitt-Ott there was a pronounced dominance of gorgonians.
+In all others the diversity of VME taxa was greater, and more scleractinians occurred. - In many cases scleractinians were mainly dead and probably ancient (entirely in Ewing). - Notably, in Valdivia and Ewing, scleractinians (dead or alive) seemed to be restricted to slopes of knolls.
+Most notably, on knolls southeast of the Valdivia Bank well developed coral gardens occur on the slopes. - On the Valdivia Bank, and also on the shallowest summits of Valdivia West, Middle and North, the summit substrate appeared to be bare rock.